08:00 AM - 09:00 AM

 Potential Subtopics:

-- Muslim-Friendly Tourism: Best Practices from Malaysia and Taiwan: Compares how different policy, industry, and cultural contexts successfully develop Muslim-Friendly tourism ecosystems.
+- Muslim-Friendly Tourism: Compares how different policy, industry, and cultural contexts successfully develop Muslim-Friendly tourism ecosystems.

 - Non-Muslim Majority Economies Winning Muslim Travelers: Highlights how inclusive design and service excellence attract Muslim tourists without religious complexity.